human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 _The Market for Liberty_ by the Tannehills explains this detail.
 They show the intriguing role of insurance companies in funding and organizing most state functions, including armies and weapons of mass destruction.
 The cost of governance can go down to normal rates of profitability of business.

 The Tannehills only err in saying business's provision of governance services implies the absence of a government or state.
-No, it just means the state is distributed among the entire population. _The Moon is a Harsh Mistress_ by Robert Heinlein and _Atlas Shrugged_ by Ayn Rand show this in action.
+No, it just means the state is distributed among the entire population. _The Moon is a Harsh Mistress_ by Robert Heinlein and _Atlas Shrugged_ by Ayn Rand (especially part 3, chapters 1-2) show this in action.

 Ayn Rand erred with everyone else in assuming a _centralized_ state.
-She was wrong to say a state requires a monopoly on force.
-But she was fundamentally right in asserting the political nature of man and thus his need for a state.
+She was wrong to say central bodies require a monopoly on force.
+But she was fundamentally right in asserting the political nature of man, thus his need for a state and for principled control of the use of force.
 Man possesses the faculty of choice.
 He can err dangerously or do evil. it needs guiding principles.
 Occasionally, he must be stopped by force.

 To deny what a thing is is to deny _that_ it is.
 Its destruction follows logically.
 To deny man's political nature is to deny his life.
 To deny the state logically requires force.
 It disarms everyone and leads to totalitarian dictatorship.
 Note that an individual is still in control.
 But not at himself.
 Of everyone.